The diagonal cycle Euler system for ${\rm GL}_2\times{\rm GL}_2$: Anticyclotomic Euler systems

 \begin{hyp}[HO] For all $n\in\cl{S}$ and for all places $v$ of $K[n]$ above $p$, the local conditions $H^1_{\Gr}(K[n]_v,V)$ and $H^1_{\Gr}(K[n]_{\overline{v}},V)$ are orthogonal complements under the local pairing

 \end{hyp}

-\begin{remark} A condition like the one in (HO) holds automatically for all places away from $p$, by \cite[Prop.
+\begin{remark} The condition in hypothesis~(HO) holds automatically for all places away from $p$, by \cite[Prop.
 1.4.2]{Rub}.
 Observe also that if (HO) holds, then for all $n\in\cl{S}$ and for all places $v$ of $K[n]$ the local conditions $H^1_{\Gr}(K[n]_v,T)$ and $H^1_{\Gr}(K[n]_{\overline{v}},T)$ are also orthogonal complements under the local pairing

 as follows easily from the definitions using \cite[Prop.
 B.2.4]{Rub} and the commutative diagram

 \end{remark}

 We assume in the rest of this subsection that hypothesis (HO) holds for our choice of local conditions at $p$.